ethan-pronev/ESS-CS-Club/README.md

   DMPG
   and others

-Mainly for my own reference but also to show that I'm not completely useless at coding.
+For my own reference as well as students in the Erindale CS Club.